 - Employee Outreach

-Even before employee hiring, the first stage of employee life cycle is outreach.
+Even before employee hiring, the first stage of the employee life cycle management is outreach.
 At this stage, any organization works on creating an employee-centric work culture that motivates the existing employees and the potential candidates.

 Some of the strategies adopted by companies to create an encouraging work culture are flexible work hours, fair compensation, additional perks, inclusivity, etc.

-Employee outreach stage impacts the way potential employees perceive the organization.
+The employee outreach stage impacts the way potential employees perceive the organization.
 This step is vital to an organization’s growth as it helps attract the best talent that contributes to the new initiatives.

 In the recruitment or talent acquisition stage, the HR professionals ensure a smooth candidate experience and fill in a vacant position with the best talent available.
 Candidates are informed about their recruitment status at every stage, along with feedback.